johny-c/noge/README.md

 where $REWARD_TYPE can be `path_length` or `er_diff` (exploration rate difference).

 ## Citation
-If you use this code in your work, please cite
+If you use this code in your work, please cite using
 ```
 @article{chiotellis2020neural,
   title={Neural Online Graph Exploration},